expo/UpdatesAPIDemo/README.md

 yarn update --message "Testing an update"
 ```

-(This runs a script that manually modifies `app.json` to add a custom `message` string property in the `extra` section, and optionally a `critical` boolean property, and then run `eas update`.
-Doing this results in an update manifest that contains these custom properties in the `extra` section of the `expoClient` object.)
+(This runs a script that manually modifies `app.json` to add a custom `message` string property in the `extra` section, and then runs `eas update`.
+Doing this results in an update manifest that contains the custom message in the `extra` section of the `expoClient` object.)

 Click "Show monitor options", then check the checkbox labeled "Check every 10 seconds".
 After a few seconds, the monitor will show at the bottom of the screen, alerting the user that an update is available, and some details about the update, including the message from `app.json`.